amitfishy/deep-objdetect/help/docs/GETTING_STARTED.md

 ### faster - rcnn

 Set 'use_faster_rcnn' to 'True'.
 This should be done when we want to run 'train' or 'test' experiments with datasets, it is not required for the online detector (irrelevant in that case).
-Let's call our experiment 'experimentXY', so that the outputs are formatted neatly.
+Let's call our experiment 'experimentxy', so that the outputs are formatted neatly.
 Mention where you want the outputs using 'output_directory'.
 You can use anything for 'dataset_type' (don't use 'kitti', it is a special keyword - refer to [this](USAGE_HELP.md)).
 Set the 'train_mode' and 'test_mode' to 1 to include all the data in the annotations (this is only relevant when using 'kitti').
 '''
 use_faster_rcnn: True
-experiment_name: experimentXY
+experiment_name: experimentxy
 output_directory: $YOUR_OUTPUT_DIR/pyfrcnn
 dataset_type: pascalvoc2012